input-output-hk/cardano-tutorials/node-setup/address.md

-3. In order to query your address (see the utxo's at that address), you first need to set environment variable `CARDANO_NODE_SOCKET_PATH` to the socket-path specified in your node configuration:
+3. In order to query your address (see the utxo's at that address), you first need to set environment variable `CARDANO_NODE_SOCKET_PATH` to the socket-path specified in your node configuration.
+In this example we will use the block-producing node created in the previous steps:

-        export CARDANO_NODE_SOCKET_PATH=db/node.socket
+        export CARDANO_NODE_SOCKET_PATH=~/cardano-node/block-producing/db/node.socket

    and make sure that your node is running.
 Then use